 This deep, reflective dark blue is right up there with our favorite OPI and Essie classics.

 On the flip-side of the ’90s trend, Hanna predicts we’ll pivot from dark moody colors to bright, poppy pastels.
-We'll definitely be trying this multicolored mani come spring.
+We're definitely trying this multicolored mani next.

 Chanel Ballerina ($28)

 How pretty is this pearly Chanel pink?

 Orly Forget Me Not ($7)

 Olive & June GH, a Baby Pink ($8)

 This baby pink is simultaneously so ’90s and so timeless.

 We're using this super-saturated pink polish for our next manicures.